 Additional information: Includes background information and personal or community speculation.

 In short, writing with scan-ability in mind could be all your writing needs to grab (and inform) your online readers.
-Let us know in the comment section what you’ve done to with your content to increase your readability score!
+So let us know in the comment section what you’ve done to with your content to increase your readability, and flow, score!